paulsonkoly/calc/Readme.md

 ## Language

-The token { defines a multi-line block, until the corresponding } is found.
-The REPL doesn't output for lines inside a block.
 The top level non-terminal is the program, a program consists of statements.
 Statements are on a single line up to the first new line character, blocks span across multiple lines.

 The language has the following statement types: